 DUE: Wed.
 Nov.
-12th (by midnight) (30% of the final grade)
+9th (by midnight) (30% of the final grade)

-- D. a prayer journal based on the three practicums which includes the following: - 1. a separate entry for each practicum session (make sure the entries are dated and located); - 2. a record of physical and emotional responses, images/ insights/impressions/applications to life circumstances received in each session; - 3. a written prayer which arises from the assigned scripture text for each practicum; - 4. an overall evaluation of the value of this style of prayer for the student's own prayer experience and that of the church collectively.
+- D. a prayer journal based on the three practicums which includes the following: - 1. a separate entry for each practicum session (make sure the entries are dated and located); - 2. a record of physical and emotional responses, images/ insights/impressions/applications to life circumstances received in each session; - 3. a written prayer which arises from the assigned scripture text for each practicum (lectio divina styled); - 4. a substantive overall evaluation of the value of this style of prayer for the student's own prayer experience and that of the church collectively.
 Discuss both individual/collective strengths and weaknesses.